AdobeDocs/advertising.en/help/dsp/audiences/universal-ids.md

   * To compare total browser reach, target universal ID-based segments and legacy ID-based segments in the same placement.
 Use the same campaign settings as the previous use case, except that you don't need to split the campaign budget.

-    Bidding preference is given to universal IDs, but legacy IDs will receive bids when universal IDs aren't available.
+    Bidding preference is given to universal IDs, but legacy IDs receive bids when universal IDs aren't available.
 Make sure to compare reach in different browsers (including Chrome, Safari, and Mozilla).

     >[!NOTE]
     >